-- Ultrathin Silicone Keyboard Cover (fits Macbook Air, Macbook Pro and iMac keyboards) In Black – $6.99
+- Ultrathin Silicone Keyboard Cover (fits Macbook Air, Macbook Pro and iMac keyboards) In Black

-- Topcase Faded Series Gradient Color Macbook Keyboard Cover (fits any Macbook or iMac keyboard 13″ to 17″) – $5.99
+- Topcase Faded Series Gradient Color Macbook Keyboard Cover (fits any Macbook or iMac keyboard 13" to 17")

-- Mosiso Macbook Silicone Keyboard Cover in Rose Gold – $5.99
+- Mosiso Macbook Silicone Keyboard Cover in Rose Gold

-What Are They?
+What Are Keyboard Protectors?

 Which Kind Do I Buy?

 It is therefore important to buy a quality keyboard protector - one that is tight and fits your MacBook well (doing so will minimize the problem).
 Depending on your personal preferences, you might also find a keyboard protector unsightly.
-However you also might find it to be an attractive accessory, as they come in a range of colors and styles, from transparent to blue to pink to rainbow.
+However, you also might find it to be an attractive accessory, as they come in a range of colours and styles, from transparent to blue to pink to rainbow.

 The Downsides Of A Keyboard Cover

 One common concern people having about keyboard protectors is that the raised rubber will leave marks on their MacBook's screen when the lid is closed.
-Many keyboard protectors don't sit high enough to reach the screen, and for those that do it's still not really an issue, as any marks that it leaves on the screen can simply be wiped off like any other smudge.
+Many keyboard protectors don't sit high enough to reach the screen, and for those that do, it's still not really an issue, as any marks that it leaves on the screen can simply be wiped off like any other smudge.

 Another thing people worry about when it comes to keyboard protectors is ventilation - many people think that MacBooks vent heat via the keyboard (through gaps under the keys), and thus that using a keyboard protector will interfere with the flow of air and cause the computer to overheat.
-Fortunately though MacBooks do not vent or intake air via the keyboard - no model ever has, and it is very doubtful that Apple will make one that will.
+Fortunately, though, MacBooks do not vent or intake air via the keyboard - no model ever has, and it is very doubtful that Apple will make one that will.